Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Robert D. Hawkins, Tom E. Hardwicke, Rondeline Williams
+- Editors: Robert D. Hawkins, Tom E. Hardwicke, and Rondeline Williams

 - Chapter 9 Design